 Click on the Schedule button to update your republishing settings …

-Your post should now show as being “Scheduled” inside the Post Edit > Publish section …
+Your post should now show as being “Scheduled” inside the Post Edit > Publish module …

 (Posts table – Post status)